luffytaroZ/affcircle/README.md

    ```

 ### Port Conflicts
-If port 3000 is busy, React will automatically use 3002 or next available port.
+- **Frontend**: If port 3000 is busy, React will automatically use 3002 or next available port.
+- **Backend**: Uses dynamic port assignment - if 8001 is busy, automatically finds next available port.

 ### Cache Issues
 Clear all caches if experiencing unexpected behavior: